celestiaorg/celestia-app/docs/architecture/adr-020-deterministic-square-construction.md

 ### Positive

-- By staging transactions in order of priority, we prevent the removal of a higher priority transaction that had a higher namespace than a transaction with a lower namespace and lower priority.
+- By staging transactions in order of priority, we prevent the removal of a higher priority transaction that had a higher namespace than a transaction with a lower namespace and lower priority. [#1519](https://github.com/celestiaorg/celestia-app/issues/1519)
 - Block proposers aren't able to spam the network as they no longer have control over the size of the square insofar as the amount of transactions included.
 - Gossiping of data can be condensed to just an ordered list of transactions.
 This more easily enables a compact blocks style of consensus.

 ### Negative

-- We remove the opportunity for users to fork and make optimizations to the square layout.
+- Block proposers can no longer run forks of celestia-app that make optimizations to the square layout.
 Optimizations have to be funneled through the canonical implementation.

 ### Neutral